New Students

 What if I have injuries or illnesses?

-Please let the teacher know if you are pregnant, have recently had surgery, or have any injuries, illnesses, or special conditions.
-You can still do most yoga postures, with a few modifications that the teacher will show you.
+Please let your teacher know if you are pregnant, have had recent surgery, or are managing injuries, illnesses, or special conditions.
+Most postures can still be practiced with safe modifications your teacher will guide you through.

-My back (knee, ankle, hip) hurts and I am scared!
+My back, knee, ankle, or hip hurts and I’m scared!
 Can I still come?

-Talk to the teacher before class, or email us at info@yippieyopi.co.nz.
-In most cases, you can still do class and get the benefit.
-Our classes are not for perfect, healthy bodies.
-You will learn to listen to your body.
-Our teacher’s training and experience will help you find the right way to get the most out of your practice.
-You start from where you are at and go from there.
+Yes, talk to the teacher before class, or email us at info@yippieyopi.co.nz.
+In most cases, you can still join and benefit.
+Our classes are not designed for “perfect bodies”, they are for real people, meeting themselves where they are.
+With guidance, you’ll learn to listen to your body and find the right approach for your needs.